iterative/dvc.org/content/docs/tutorials/get-started/agenda.md

 ![](/img/example-flow-2x.png)

 This is a natural language processing context, but NLP isn't the only area of data science where DVC can help.
-DVC is designed to be agnostic of frameworks, languages, etc. If you have data files or datasets and/or you produce data files, models, or datasets and you want to:
+DVC is designed to be **Programming language agnostic**: Python, R, Julia, shell scripts, etc. as well as **ML library agnostic**:
+Keras, Tensorflow, PyTorch, Scipy, etc..
+If you have data files or datasets and/or you produce data files, models, or datasets and you want to:

 - Capture and save those <abbr>data artifacts</abbr> the same way you capture code